YucenXu/AndrewAgile/deployment.md

 Now the web app should be running at `http://<full-domain-name>/`.

-## SSL protocol
+## HTTPS

-Create a certificate file provided by a CA.
+Create a SSL certificate file provided by a CA.

 ```shell
 sudo -H certbot --apache